MikaelTornwall/devops_with_docker/Part_2/2_11/simple-node-app/README.md

 ## How to use

-You can build and run the Docker container with the following two commands:
+You can build and run the Docker container with the following command:

-`docker build . -t simple-node-app`

-`docker run -p 3001:3001 simple-node-app`
+`docker-compose up`

-Notice, however, that to you must assign your own database url in a .env file for the API to work.
+_Notice: you must assign your own database url in a .env file for the API to work._